 MVHR seeks support for equines at each of these phases of their recovery process though Underwriting, foster homes and adoption.

-Are critical to the ability of MVHR accommodate as many horses as possible.
+Foster homes are critical to the ability of MVHR accommodate as many horses as possible.
 Qualified foster homes host a rescue horse (or horses) on their property, and provide all of their basic day-to-day care, as well as special needs, vet and farrier care if the foster home is comfortable doing so.
 Each foster home is different, so great consideration is given to which horse might be suitable for which foster situation.
 Some foster homes provide all care at no cost to MVHR, while others offer simply space with feed and supplies being provided by MVHR.
-Without foster homes helping to alleviate some of the cost, manpower, and space demands placed on MVHR and our facility we could not help as many horses as we do.
+Without foster homes helping to alleviate some of the cost, manpower, and space demands placed on MVHR and our Ranch, we could not help as many horses as we do.
 Thank you to all of our current foster homes, and thank you for considering becoming one!

 We encourage you to CONTACT US if you are interested in adopting one or more of our available equines.
 It is important to know that no equine adopted from MVHR is to be used for breeding, racing or sold at auction.
 Rescue equines are frequently victims of abuse, neglect, may be elderly, physically limited, and may require special care or training, so we ask that you please carefully evaluate your needs and commitment towards adopting an equine.
 Please click here to learn more about our evaluation and application process.